un48ures/LED-Poi-Project/README.md

 # LED Poi Project w/ Arduino Uno and Teensy 3.6/4.0
 ## General
-This project is using remote controlled LED Light sticks (so called Pois) to create a music synchronized, visually appealing light show using the persistence of vision.
+This project is using remote controlled LED Light sticks (so called Pois) to create a music synchronized, visually appealing light show using the persistence of vision effect.

-Therefore the idea was to have one controll station (PC) which plays the music and also connects to an Arduino Uno which then sends control commands to the LED Pois to show specific colors.
+Therefore one controller station (PC) plays music and sends at distinct time stamps commands via serial to an Arduino Uno Transmitter.
+The Arduino sends these commands then further to the LED Pois which then load the yet hard-coded visuals and controls the LEDs.

-The original idea came from mortonkopf who used APA102 pixel strips with a Teensy.
+The original idea came from mortonkopf who used APA102 pixel strips with a Teensy to light paint.
 He built a tube poi which, when rotated quickly, made the viewer see real colored images because of the persistence of vision (pov).

-So i wanted to take it a step further and make a music synchronized controller which controls 6 or more receiver pois.
+So I wanted to take it a step further and make a music synchronized controller which controls 6 (at this point) Pois.
 Therefore nRF24L01 2.4Ghz Transceiver moduls were used.

-## Transmitter - Arduino Uno
-...
-## Receiver - Teensy 3.6/4.0
-...